Q-Neko/Q-Neko.github.io/src/content/news/en/jtc-workshop.md

 title: "Q-Neko and IEC/ISO JTC Workshop Explores Future Directions for Quantum-HPC Standards"
 slug: "qneko-jtc-standardization-workshop"               # the page lives at /news/<slug> (and /ja/news/<slug>)
 date: 2026-08-28
 description: "On 26 August 2026, Q-Neko organized a joint workshop with IEC/ISO JTC 3A WG2, connecting EU, Japan and the broader global quantum ecosystem.
-57 participants from Europe, Japan, China and Australia gathered together to share achievements and current status of Quantum-HPC computing infrastructures and technologies, to exchange views between the R&D and standardization communities, and to discuss benchmarking, pre-standardization and future standardization activities."
+57 participants from around the globe gathered together to share achievements and current status of Quantum-HPC computing infrastructures and technologies, to exchange views between the R&D and standardization communities, and to discuss benchmarking, pre-standardization and future standardization activities."
 author: "Q-Neko"
 type: "News"
 tags: ["EU-JAPAN", "Quantum Computing", "Hybrid Computing", "Standardization", "Benchmarking"]